Colimits of internal categories: Introduction

 \subsection{Context and Motivation}

-It is well known that $\Cat$ has finite colimits, with coproducts computed at the level of underlying simplicial sets.
-On the other hand, the coequaliser of a parallel pair of functors $F, G: \mathcal{C} \to \mathcal{D}$ has a more complicated description involving not just equivalence classes of objects and morphisms of $\mathcal{D}$ but also equivalence classes of paths, as described in \cite{bednarczyk1999generalized}.
+Whilst coproducts in $\Cat$ are easily calculated by working levelwise, the coequaliser of a parallel pair of functors $F, G: \mathcal{C} \to \mathcal{D}$ has a more complicated description involving not just equivalence classes of objects and morphisms of $\mathcal{D}$ but also equivalence classes of paths, as described in \cite{bednarczyk1999generalized}.
+Together, these constructions ensure that $\Cat$ has all finite colimits, which is a foundational result in the field.

 The goal of this work is to provide conditions on a category $\E$ such that the $2$-category $\CatE$ of internal categories, internal functors, and internal natural transformations has finite $2$-colimits.
-It is well-known that to show that a $2$-category has finite $2$-colimits it suffices to show that it has coproducts, copowers by the free-living arrow in $\Cat$ (which we denote $\mathbf{2}$) and coequalisers (See \cite[\S 3]{kelly1989elementary} for example).
+In order to show that a $2$-category has finite $2$-colimits it suffices to show that it has coproducts, copowers by the free-living arrow in $\Cat$ (which we denote $\mathbf{2}$) and coequalisers \cite[\S 3]{kelly1989elementary}.
 Extensivity of an $\E$ with pullbacks suffices for coproducts and copowers by $\mathbf{2}$ to exist in $\CatE$, as shown in Lemma 5.2 and Theorem 5.5 of \cite{hughes2024elementarytheory2categorysmall} and reviewed in Section \ref{coproducts and copowers}.
-Preservation of coequalisers under pullback in $\E$ gives rise to very special coequalisers in $\CatE$, as treated in Section \ref{sec: coequalisers that agree on objects}.
-However, the following example illustrates that preservation of coequalisers under pullback in $\E$ is insufficient for $\CatE$ to have coequalisers.
+We show that for a $1$-category $\E$, the property of having pullback-stable coequalisers (Definition~\ref{def: pullback stable coequalisers}) gives rise to very special coequalisers in $\CatE$, as treated in Section \ref{sec: coequalisers that agree on objects}.
+However, the following example illustrates that the property of having pullback-stable coequalisers in $\E$ is insufficient for $\CatE$ to have coequalisers.

-\begin{example} Consider the following diagram in $\CatE$ where $\E :=\mathbf{FinSet}$, the elemtary topos of finite sets.
-The two functors in this diagram pick out the source and target of the free-living arrow.
+\begin{example} Let $\E :=\mathbf{FinSet}$, the elementary topos of finite sets.
+Note that elementary toposes are locally cartesian closed, and so have pullback stable coequalisers in the sense of Definition~\ref{def: pullback stable coequalisers}.
+Consider the following diagram in $\CatE$, in which the two functors pick out the source and target of the free-living arrow.